• Fri. May 1st, 2026

 THE REGENERATION OF STREETS & SQUARES

 Several works to improve the urban centre of Larnaca are to take place.
 Up to €11 million will be invested in the regeneration of Larnaca’s streets and public squares.
 These works include the rehabilitation of Zouhouri Square, which is expected to be completed by late 2026.
 This program will also include the improvement and reconstruction of existing roads.
 As well as this, pavements are to be widened, and the current rainwater system is to be upgraded.
 The installation of new electronic information points, along with the upgrade of current street lighting, will also take place.
-New road signage, along with new traffic arrangements, is also being considered.
-It is hoped that this will improve traffic flow in the urban centre.
-Another €4 million will also be invested in the redevelopment of the Acropolis and Alki Squares, along with the streets surrounding these areas.
+New road signage, along with new traffic arrangements, is also being considered, with a view to improving traffic flow in the urban centre.
+Another €4 million will also be invested in the redevelopment of the Acropolis and Alki Squares, along with their surrounding streets.

 A NEW MULTIFUNCTIONAL PARK IN TSIAKKILERO